calemonte/project1/README.md

 # Instructions

+1. Get Started
-1. Get Started: Create an account to be stored in our database.
+    1. Create an account or login to an existing account.
-2. Get a recipe.
+2. Get a recipe based on a few key ingredients.
-    a.
-Choose how many people you'll be eating with.
+    1. Choose how many people you'll be eating with.
-    b.
-Choose your preferred diet.
+    1. Choose your preferred diet.
-    c.
-Pick your protein.
+    1. Pick your protein.
-    d.
-Pick your vegetables.
+    1. Pick your vegetables.
-    e.
-Let us know if you have any allergies.
+    1. Let us know if you have any allergies.
-3. Let us find you a great movie to watch tonight.
+3. Let us find you a great movie to watch tonight based on movies that you already like.
-    a.
-What's a movie you can always watch?
+    1. What's a movie you can always watch?
-    b.
-What's the last great movie you saw in theaters?
+    1. What's the last great movie you saw in theaters?
-    c.
-What's one of your favorite movies?
+    1. What's one of your favorite movies?
 4. Take a look at your dinner and the movie we think would be best for you tonight, and either get started on your       evening or start over if these options aren't perfect for you.

-# Techology Implemented
+# Techologies Implemented

-Bootstrap
-Firebase
-Moment.js
-jquery
-JavaScript
+- JavaScript
+- JQuery
-HTML
+- HTML
-CSS
+- CSS
+- Bootstrap
+- Firebase
+- Moment.js
-edamam API
+- Edamam API
-themoviedb API
+- Themoviedb API
-Bootstrap multi-select
+- Bootstrap Multiselect (JQuery multiselect library based on bootstrap)

-# Enhancements
+# Future Enhancements

-Display username instead of email.
+- Display username instead of email.
-Add a function to remove favorites.
+- Add ability for user to remove items from their favorites.
-Spin again — allow user to get another movie and recipe based current search criteria.
+- Spin again - allow user to get another movie and recipe based current search criteria.
-Printing out more recipe info, as opposed to sending the user to the link.
+- Printing out more recipe info, as opposed to sending the user to the link.
-The ability to search on genre of movie, rating, etc.
+- The ability to search on genre of movie, rating, etc.
-“Email this to me” fucntion, so you could pull it up on another device for better visability during cooking.
+- “Email this to me” functionality, so you could pull it up on another device for better visability during cooking.